 This fun park in Glenwood Springs has an alpine slide/roller coaster hybrid called, of course, the Alpine Coaster.
 The car is fixed to a track, so while you still control your own speed, you can shoot faster through hairpin turns and bumps without getting ejected.
 Once you reach the bottom, you’re pulled 1,000 feet back up to the starting point — a good time to enjoy wildflower views!

 The Breckenridge alpine coaster, Gold Runner Coaster, has elevated tracks to thrill you down 2,500 feet of mountainside (here, your car is also fixed to the track).
 They also have a typical alpine slide that gives you three different tracks to choose from.
 The park also offers a zipline, 4x4 and guided hiking tours, mini golf, scenic chairlift rides, gemstone panning, a climbing wall and other family favorites.

 Alpine adventure finds kids in Durango, as well.
-Their alpine slide winds through steep fields of wildflowers good for leisurely or speedy rides.
+Their Inferno Mountain Coaster winds through steep fields of wildflowers good for leisurely or speedy rides.
 The park also hosts a zipline, scenic chairlift rides, a mountain-bike uplift, mini golf, ropes course, water runners and much more.